Cybersecurity and Cyber Insurance

 Cyber insurance

-Recommendation: the Association recommends that barristers make enquiries with their chambers if any insurance policies are in place which include coverage for individual barristers when assessing their insurance needs.
+Barristers are recommended to make enquiries with their Chambers about whether any insurance policies are in place which include coverage for individual barristers when assessing their insurance needs.
+If any members have any enquiries in respect to Cyber Insurance, please contact Donna Boyce